 Here’s a quick run-through of the process of milk processing:

 - Within 72 hours of receipt, the milk is pasteurized to kill all pathogenic bacteria that may be present (some bacteria do not cause spoilage, but are actually added to milk or cream after pasteurization to make “cultured” products such as cheese, cottage cheese, yogurt, buttermilk, acidophilus milk and sour cream).

 - A large centrifuge called a separator spins the milk at 2,000 rotations per minute, separating the cream and skim portions of the milk.
 Blending the components in various proportions creates different milk products.
 Excess cream is used to make ice cream and butter.

 - A homogenizer forces the milk under high pressure through a valve that breaks up the butterfat globules to such a size that they will not “coalesce,” or stick together (homogenization does not affect the nutrition or quality of the product; it is done entirely for aesthetic purposes and to prevent cream from rising to the top of milk).

 - Liquid vitamins are added to fortify the milk, as vitamin quantities can be reduced by the heating process and the removal of butterfat (many states have standards that require the addition of milk solids, such as calcium, iron and protein).

 Additional quality control tests are conducted before the milk is flavored (in the cases of chocolate, strawberry and other flavored milks), bottled and shipped to grocery stores in refrigerated trailers.
+It takes about two days for the milk to get from the cow to the store, and it’s tested multiple times so it’s fresh and safe.
 Once at the store, the dairy milk is immediately placed into a cold storage room or refrigerated display case, ready to be enjoyed by you and your family.